-US maritime law defines “international waters” (also referred to as the “high seas”) as any body of water outside the jurisdiction of the United States.
+US maritime law defines “international waters” as any body of water outside the jurisdiction of the United States.
 Generally speaking, when a ship sails or works in international waters, any legal matter falls under the jurisdiction of the country whose flag it flies.
 International waters can include major oceans, seas, and even lakes in other countries that allow the passage of American-owned or -operated vessels.

-What Can I Do If A Worker Is Hurt Or Killed In International Waters?
+What Can I Do If I Am Hurt Or Killed In International Waters?

 No matter where the vessel is navigating to, if the vessel is flying the flag of the United States or has U.S. base of operations, it is covered by American maritime law exactly like it would be while sailing in American waters.

 For example, let’s say you’re employed on a vessel flying an American flag that’s sailing in foreign waters to take goods to another country.
 While employed on this vessel, you fall ill or get injured due to negligence or poor working conditions.
 Under the Jones Act, you would still be able to seek financial compensation from the shipowner for your illness or injury, even while sailing in the waters of another country.